mikecokina/elisa/README.rst

 :note: we recommend you to set boundaries for temperature obtained from `bvi` module at least in range +/-500K.

-Lets create minimalistic example for code which demonstrates least squares fitting method.
+Lets create an example for code which demonstrates least squares fitting method.

 .. code:: python